310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki smilesoft %}
 Don’t panic.
 The most important thing is to hold an unyielding heart that never stops believing.

 Those who believe in the hero make him stronger!
 Hang in there!
-Don’t lose now, hero!
+Don’t lose now, Hero!

 C’mon, you two!
 Let’s cheer with the kids!
 {% endbubble %}

-{% bubble Hiiro %}
+{% bubble Hiiro grin %}
 …Mhm.
 Hang in there, Hero!
 Stand back up!
 {% endbubble %}

 {% bubble Chiaki grin %}
 Fuhahahaha! ☆ Keep at it!
 Defeat never suits a hero!

 <th>(Oooh, the hero suit looks even cooler than it did earlier!
-That’s incredible; the suit could still evolve even further…!!)</th>
+That’s impressive… The suit could still evolve even further…!)</th>
 {% endbubble %}

 {% img /img/es/idolstory/aherotoo/cg.jpg %}

-{% bubble Chiaki %}
+{% bubble Chiaki herotoocg %}
 <th>(No matter the predicament they fall in, a hero will always be able to stand up for what they believe in.
 They can get stronger and stronger…)</th>

-<th>(Ahh, right— That’s why I…)</th>
+<th>(Ahh, right… That’s why I—…)</th>
 {% endbubble %}

 ## Chapter 2